hardytool/server/src/assets/rules.md

        - No one should expect to miss more than 2 weeks in the season (including playoffs).
          - If a participant expects inconsistent attendance for an upcoming season, they are encouraged to instead sign up as a stand-in or free agent, as appropriate.
        - Admins will be watching for accounts that have unusual match history.
 Those accounts may be removed at the discretion of the admins.
 Since there are various ways this rule can be violated, any other punishment will be determined on a case-by-case basis.
-       - Every player on a team’s roster must play each week if available, and each player on the roster must play one game for a minimum of five weeks over the course of the season.
-         - This rule is extended into the post season.
-Every player on a team’s roster must play in each post season match if available
        - Participants may only play in 1 division in each season of RD2L.
    - **Captains**
      - Captains are also participants and all participant rules apply to captains.